openvstorage/ovs-documentation/Administration/usingthegui/backends.md

 #### Introduction

-The Open vStorage Backends page allows to configure Open vStorage as Hyperconverged solution by using the disks inside the Storage Router as location for the Tier 2 Storage.
-You could say that a backend is a group of physical SATA disks which are grouped together.
+The Open vStorage Backends page allows to manage physical devices (SATA, SSD, NVMe) as storage backend .
 This page is available in case you also installed the backend package during the installation steps.
 It is possible to unlock the Open vStorage Backend functionality at any given time by installing the necessary additional packages on every Storage Router.
 To install the packages execute:

 ```